WotW-NM-BKanof

 4. Two-Act Concert Program (#1 above) with Chorus

-We provide the quartet and newly-arranged charts for 8-10 accompaniments in the spirit of the Weavers’ earliest hit songs and you provide the chorus.
+We provide the quartet and scores for 8-10 accompaniments in the spirit of the Weavers’ earliest hit songs and you provide the chorus.
 Fee includes 1-2 rehearsals together.

 5. Concert/Film Package (Film Festival, Special Event)